nguyensjsu/cmpe281-avengers/XP Values/XP-Core-Value-Simplicity.md

 In this week each team member has worked on sub-modules like shopping-cart, product-catalog, user activity logs in detail.
 It was easy and very simple to focus on assigned sub-module at a time because of such parallel work the velocity of the project increases.
 Also, while working on the sub-modules everyone has made sure what and how others are working so that the integration of all sub-modules will be simple.

 In this week, every member has shown the simplicity core value by working on the sub-modules adapting divide and conquer method.

+**Week#5 : 22/10 - 28/10**

+Everyone has created the REST apis for respective sub-modules' functionalities in python.
+While designing the REST api for particular sub-module everyone has kept it simple and in the similar format so that it will be easy to integrate.

+Also, some team members has worked on the frontend to see the proof of concept which will make development easy.
+Everyone has researched on how to create cluster for each sub-module's databases in the AWS account.

+**Week#6 : 29/10 - 04/11**

+This week everyone has modified the REST apis for individula's sub-modules such that it will be easy to integrate and interact with other sub-modules.
+Also, while modifiying the REST apis everyone has made it so simple that each operations gets easily differentiated by looking at the REST api.

+Everyone is also creating the simple UML diagrams which shows the simplicity XP core value.